syedsaqib2457/php-hash/documentation/delete-node-processes.md

-### Delete Node Process
+### Delete Node Processes
 ---

-This API action deletes a node process.
+This API action deletes node processes.

-Logs belonging to the node process `id` will remain in the system API.
+Logs belonging to the node processes will remain in the system API.

 ### Request Example